-(Scroll to the end of this post for the this weendend’s featured DESSERT WINNER 😃👇🏼) This Friday and Saturday chef Niall over at the Firefly Grill has given me the BEST graduation present!
-Since I’ve been doing my externship there as the final leg of my culinary degree journey with Escoffier School of Culinary Arts, Niall asked me if I’d like to do a featured dessert for the Firefly.
+(Scroll to the end of this post for the this weendend’s featured DESSERT WINNER ???)
+This Friday and Saturday chef Niall over at the Firefly Grill has given me the BEST graduation present!
+Since I’ve been doing my culinary internship there as the final leg of my degree with Escoffier School of Culinary Arts, Chef Niall asked me if I’d like to do a featured dessert for the Firefly.
 I very nonchalantly said…

 “HECK, YEAH!!!” after I finished doing a horribly awkward happy dance in the kitchen.

-This past Tuesday I made a carrot cake and a key lime pie for him.
+This past Tuesday my culinary skills were put to the test when I made a carrot cake and a key lime pie for him.

 I knew going into this that it was possible that neither one might NOT pass Firefly standards.
 Luckily for me, he liked both, but only 1 of them was the sure winner.